ignite/gnovm/readme.md

 Cosmos SDK module for [GnoVM](https://github.com/gnolang/gno), a virtual machine for the Gno programming language.
 Cosmos SDK module scaffolded with [Ignite](https://ignite.com), a developer-friendly framework for building Cosmos SDK applications.

+> [!WARNING]
+> This module is still in its alpha phase.
+Expect bugs and breaking changes.
+> Please report any issues you encounter.
+> Additionally, we currently rely on a fork of the GnoVM containing only this PR: https://github.com/gnolang/gno/pull/4852.

 ## Installation

 To install the GnoVM module in your Cosmos SDK application, please follow the instructions below: